paradigmxyz/reth/book/run/sync-op-mainnet.md

 To sync OP mainnet, bedrock state needs to be imported as a starting point.
 There are currently two ways:

-* Minimal bootstrap: only state is imported without any OVM historical data.
+* Minimal bootstrap: only state snapshot at Bedrock block is imported without any OVM historical data.
 * Full bootstrap: state, blocks and receipts are imported.

 ## Minimal bootstrap

-**Bedrock state is required.** It can be exported from [op-geth](https://github.com/testinprod-io/op-erigon/blob/pcw109550/bedrock-db-migration/bedrock-migration.md#export-state) (**.jsonl**) or downloaded directly from [here](https://mega.nz/file/GdZ1xbAT#a9cBv3AqzsTGXYgX7nZc_3fl--tcBmOAIwIA5ND6kwc).
+**The state snapshot at Bedrock block is required.** It can be exported from [op-geth](https://github.com/testinprod-io/op-erigon/blob/pcw109550/bedrock-db-migration/bedrock-migration.md#export-state) (**.jsonl**) or downloaded directly from [here](https://mega.nz/file/GdZ1xbAT#a9cBv3AqzsTGXYgX7nZc_3fl--tcBmOAIwIA5ND6kwc).

 ```sh
 $ op-reth init-state --without-ovm --chain optimism --datadir op-mainnet world_trie_state.jsonl